 The University recognizes that food service is used to foster and strengthen the sense of community both within student organizations and among the broader University community.
 The University has established guidelines for food service on University property by Contracted Independent Organizations (CIOs), Fraternal Organization Agreement (FOA) organizations, and Special Status Organizations.
 Specifically:

-- Student organizations are permitted to serve and/or sell cooked foods only when the food is prepared by third-party providers holding all licenses and permits required by the Health Department and subject to all provisions of the Health Department.
+- Student organizations are permitted to serve and/or sell cooked foods only when the food is prepared by third-party providers holding all licenses and permits required by the Health Department.

 - Under no circumstance may a student organization prepare cooked food and then sell or distribute it on University property to anyone beyond the membership of the host group, including, but not limited to, the University community or the general public.